 Description: This course is an introduction to applied design of experiments and the statistical analysis of scientific data.
 It provides a detailed development of specific parametric and non-parametric statistical procedures and their application to various experimental designs.
 This course is well-suited for a student to apply sound data analysis technique to experimental data.
 Key course objectives are: designing experimental procedures to obtain the desired information, application of the statistical procedures consistent with the design, and to draw meaningful inferences from the results.
-Offered Spring Semester, even-numbered years.
+Offered Spring Semester, annually.

-MATH 310 Discrete Mathematics II (3 semester hours)
+MATH 310 - Discrete Mathematics II

-Description: This course ensures that the computer science student reaches the level of mathematical maturity necessary for the study of Computer and Information Science.
+Description: This course ensures that the student reaches the level of mathematical maturity necessary for the study of Computer and Information Sciences.
 Topics covered draw on current material from the study of graphs, trees, relations, algorithms and models of computation.
 Offered Spring Semester, annually.